 In June 2018, the Trump Administration finalized regulations that allowed self-employed people and small businesses to join association health plans without having a commonality of interest or a purpose for the association other than obtaining health insurance.
 This regulation has been struck down by a federal judge and although the case is being appealed, the Department of Labor has confirmed that association health plans based on the 2018 regulations cannot currently be marketed to sole proprietors and small businesses.

 But perhaps more significantly, the Trump administration has also relaxed the rules that apply to short-term health plans, making them a somewhat viable alternative for healthy people who don’t want to pay for ACA-compliant coverage.
-About two-thirds of the states have implemented stricter rules for short-term plans, so the federal rules don’t fully apply in most states.
-But in areas where longer short-term plans became available under the new federal rules, insurers generally noted that as a factor driving premiums higher for ACA-compliant health plans in 2019.
+About two-thirds of the states have stricter rules for short-term plans (some are long-standing, and some were implemented after the new federal rules were put in place), so the federal rules don’t fully apply in most states.
+But in areas where longer short-term plans became available under the new federal rules, insurers generally noted that as a factor driving premiums higher for ACA-compliant health plans in 2019 and 2020.
 This makes sense, as the people likely to purchase short-term plans tend to be healthy (short-term plans don’t cover pre-existing conditions, and they’re medically underwritten), leaving a less healthy pool of people in the ACA-compliant market.

 That provision is intended to make short-term health plans a more attractive option, which, in turn, makes the ACA-compliant markets less stable.
 Depending on what employers opt to do with the new health reimbursement arrangement (HRA) options, the individual market could become more or less stable; it would depend on how many people end up switching to ACA-compliant coverage via individual coverage HRAs, how healthy that population is, and how many people end up enrolling in short-term plans via the excepted benefits HRAs.

 12. GOP refusal to work on bipartisan fixes